 Because of funding availability, Phase 2 will be broken into multiple construction packages.
 Phase 2A will be the first construction package stretching from the end of Phase 1 to Lexington.
 The goal of Phase 2A is to address capacity needs and complete Woodmen Road as a 6-lane facility.
 Phase 2B will improve Woodmen Road between Lexington Drive and Powers Boulevard.
 Since this segment already provides three through travel lanes in each direction, improvements will involve construction of sidewalks and bike lanes to match Phases 1 and 2A.

-Phase 2A is currently being designed.
+The design of Phase 2A is complete.
 Construction is planned to begin in 2015, but a contractor has not been selected yet.
 The highlight of this phase is construction of a Continuous Flow Intersection (CFI) at the intersection of Woodmen Road and Union Boulevard.
 This new intersection and the addition of a third through lane in each direction on Woodmen are expected to alleviate traffic congestion through the foreseeable future.
 Phase 3, a grade-separated interchange at Woodmen and Union, would be considered for construction if/when traffic congestion returns to unacceptable levels.

 Phase 2A will involve the construction of two new residential streets to service Gail Place, Ruth Place, Cindy Place, and residential driveways that currently connect directly to Woodmen.
 The intent is to separate slower-moving residential traffic from through traffic on Woodmen to increase traffic capacity on Woodmen and safety for all roadway users.